alberttheprince/rpemotes-reborn/README.md

 **Q: Why do some emotes not work with females?**

-**A:** Blame Rockstar Games.
-I've done my best to replicate animations to work with females, however some male scenarios have sound effects and particles, of which I am unfamiliar with and syncing particles is out of my expertise.
+**A:** Unfortunately, a lot of these 'emotes' are Male Only scenarios; Blame Rockstar Games.
+I've done my best to replicate animations to work with females, however some male scenarios have sound effects and particles.

+We were able to sync particle effects via using state bags, however I have no idea how to request audio and won't be looking into this any time soon.

 ----------------------